hamza-cskn/memory-allocator/README.md

 ## Memory Allocator

-Purpose of that repository is helping developers to manage their memories.
-It tracks your malloc functions and free your all allocated memory blocks automatically if one malloc fails.
+The purpose of that repository is to help developers to manage their memories.
+It tracks your malloc functions and frees your all allocated memory blocks automatically if one malloc fails.
 Use safe_malloc and safe_free to handle memory easily.

-> 42 students should feel free to use the library because it obey the Norminette rules.
+> 42 students should feel free to use the library because it obeys the Norminette rules.

 ### Usage
 ```c